-Primarily the damping properties for the constrained damped test constructions will be determination of the loss factor will be determined using the test beam method e.g. as described in ASTM E756-5(2010).
+Primarily the damping properties for the constrained damped test constructions will be determination of the loss factor using the test beam method e.g. as described in ASTM E756-5(2010).

 The loss factor cannot be evaluated for floating floors, as the loss factor does not describe the vibration damping properties for such floor systems.